Writer. Radio Host. TV Personality. Public Speaker.

 Storytelling has been a part of Bee's life ever since she won the "Lunch with Robert Munsch" writing contest in elementary school.
 Following in the footsteps of the griots that have come before her, Bee uses the multidimensions of media to share her stories, and to help others share theirs.
 Read on to learn more about Bee and her work.

 Bee is an accomplished freelance writer who has written for notable digital and print publications.
 Covering topics spanning race & culture to parenthood to health & wellness, Bee weaves captivating and well-crafted stories that engage her audience.
-Bee is also a skilled copywriter (most recently for the Lost Queens accessory brand), bio writer, and speech writer.
+Bee is also a skilled copywriter, bio writer, and speech writer.
 Click the icons above and visit her digital portfolio to view her work.

 digital conteNT creation

 Bee began blogging in 2006, using the digital space as an outlet for self-expression.
 In 2011 she launched her blog '83 To Infinity, covering topics around natural hair care, health, culture, and more.
 In 2014 she began The Brown Suga Mama, detailing stories of motherhood after the birth of her daughter.
 Bee's digital work has been acknowledged nationally and internationally, with her receiving the Best Blogger Award at the 2014 Black Canadian Awards, and celebrated by Black Enterprise as one of the "most impactful and successful voices in the online space."

 Bee uses her knowledge and passion for digital media to assist others by offering social media consultations and management to individuals and small businesses.
 She has helped others to grow and get the most out of their online presences, and has facilitated a number of workshops on social media for grassroots and corporate organizations.